N-Pranavi/Internship-Project/README.md

 #Interactive Fire Analytics Report System

-Technologies used: SQL, Python, R, Tableau, AWS, Brewlytics

-This project delivers the interactive fire analytics report to the user.
+This project delivers the interactive fire analytics report to the user(Analysts from US Intelligence and Defence Communities).
 It is a Data Analytics project integrated with Software engineering components to automate things as much as possible.
-It wad done with a group of 5 members in an Agile model with the client N-ask Inc.
+It wad done in an Agile model using SDLC methodology with the client N-ask Inc.

 Check out the project code here: https://github.com/PranaviNallamalla/DAEN-Project---Team-Data-Transformers